AdamB64/web/readme.md

 npm run dev:all
 ```

-# run this for  firewall but i will have no preloaded info
+### run this for  firewall but it will have no preloaded info assuming that mongo is already pre installed
 ```bash
 #!/bin/bash